lindaprotocol/lindagrid-js/README.md

 * Fix example in README using the new parameters minBlockTimestamp, maxBlockTimestamp and orderBy.

 __1.0.1__
-* Updates README for TronWeb 2.3.+.
+* Updates README for LindaWeb 2.3.+.

 __1.0.0__
 * Supports retrieving info, transactions, and assets by identifier.